-The connection may not be well known, but stroke and gum disease have a lot in common.
-People with periodontal disease have two to three times the risk of having a heart attack, stroke, or other serious cardiovascular event.
-While research has not yet found the direct link, there are several theories that may explain the link between heart disease, stroke, and periodontal disease.
+Did you know that there’s a connection between stroke and gum disease?
+People with periodontal (gum) disease have two to three times the risk of having a stroke, heart attack, or other serious cardiovascular event.

-Scientists believe that inflammation caused by periodontal disease may be responsible for the association, according to the American Association for Periodontology.
 When bacteria from the mouth enter the blood vessels, they attach to fatty plaques in the heart’s blood vessels (coronary arteries).
 This buildup may lead to heart attacks and/or stroke or ministroke, which is a common term for a transient ischemic attack (TIA).
-Cardiovascular disease is the number one leading cause of death in the U.S.

 When bacteria enter the bloodstream, inflammation (the body’s natural response to infection) occurs.
 This leads to a narrowing of the arteries (atherosclerosis, or hardening of the arteries).
 Atherosclerosis makes it more difficult for your blood to flow to and from your heart, which then leads to heart disease and stroke.